liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

 experience for you intended audience.
 When core features are customized, you'll develop your app to assume these customizations are present when it's deployed.
-The new capabilities resulting from your customizations are not available in the default distro JAR, since this JAR only provides the capabilities present in the default version of @product@.
+The new capabilities resulting from your customizations are not available in the target platform's default list of capabilities.
 Therefore, when your application relies on these capabilities that are not available by default, it fails during the `resolve` task.
-To get around this, you must regenerate a new distro JAR with an updated list of capabilities that your customized @product@ instance will provide.
+To get around this, you must regenerate a new  list of capabilities that your customized @product@ instance will provide.

-To regenerate the distro JAR based on the current workspace's @product@ instance, follow the steps below:
+To regenerate the target platform's capabilities (distro JAR) based on the current workspace's @product@ instance, follow the steps below:

 <!-- The below process will likely be automated in Blade at some point. -Cody -->